-Always be sure the back door has been closed securely to prevent it from opening while driving. • Do not drive with the back door open.
+- Always be sure the lift gate has been closed securely to prevent it from opening while driving. - Do not drive with the lift gate open.
 This could allow dangerous exhaust gases to be drawn into the vehicle.
 See "Exhaust gas" in the "Starting and driving" section of this manual.

-- If the power back door does not stay open or if the door unexpectedly closes at any time while a continuous warning chime sounds, do not operate the back door.
-There may be a pressure loss in one or both of the back door gas stays.
-Have the back door inspected by a NISSAN dealer. - Do not activate the power back door if one or both of the back door gas stays are removed.
-Damage to the back door or power back door mechanisms may occur.
+- If the power lift gate does not stay open or if the lift gate unexpectedly closes at any time while a continuous warning chime sounds, do not operate the lift gate.
+There may be a pressure loss in one or both of the lift gate gas stays.
+Have the lift gate inspected by a NISSAN dealer. - Do not activate the power lift gate if one or both of the lift gate gas stays are removed.
+Damage to the lift gate or power lift gate mechanisms may occur.

-Manual back door release Manual back door (if so equipped)
+Manual lift gate release Manual lift gate (if so equipped)

-If the back door cannot be locked or unlocked with the door lock switch or the keyfob due to a discharged battery, follow these steps:
+If the lift gate cannot be locked or unlocked with the door lock switch or the keyfob due to a discharged battery, follow these steps:

-- 1. Remove the cover on the inside of the back door. - 2.
+- 1. Remove the cover on the inside of the lift gate. - 2.
 Move the lever up to lock or down to unlock.

-Power back door release Power back door (if so equipped)
+Power lift gate release Power lift gate (if so equipped)

-If the back door cannot be opened with the door lock switch or keyfob due to a discharged battery, follow these steps:
+If the lift gate cannot be opened with the door lock switch or keyfob due to a discharged battery, follow these steps:

-- 1. Remove the cover on the inside of the back door. - 2.
-Move the lever up to open the door.
+- 1. Remove the cover on the inside of the lift gate. - 2.
+Move the lever up to open the lift gate.